LIMUNIMI/RicordiArchiveOMR/README.md

 The server will create a 2 files:

-* `__annotator.json`:
+- `__annotator.json`:
-  * keys are annotators (see `config.toml`);
+  - keys are annotators (see `config.toml`);
-  * value of each key is a list of lists where the i-th list represents the annotations given for the i-th control blob
+  - value of each key is a list of lists where the i-th list represents the annotations given for the i-th control blob
-* `__control.json`:
+- `__control.json`:
-  * keys are `normal` and `control`
+  - keys are `normal` and `control`
-  * values are lists of string with the path of the blobs in each split
+  - values are lists of string with the path of the blobs in each split

 ## Dataset analysis

 - `pdm dataset_analysis`

-This command will run the rater agreement analysis using the notebook `./Confusion_Matrix_Annotation.ipynb` and creating the notebook `./Confusion_Matrix_Annotation_result.ipynb`
+This command will run the rater agreement analysis using `papermill` and the notebook `./Confusion_Matrix_Annotation.ipynb`

 - `pdm dataset_creation` (first, fix the `dataset_path` variable)

-This command will run the rater agreement analysis using the notebook `./Create_Dataset.ipynb` and creating the notebook `./Create_Dataset_result.ipynb` and the datasets in the current working directory.
+This command will create the dataset from the annotated files using `papermill` and the notebook `./Create_Dataset.ipynb`.
+The Datasets will be in the directory `./data`.

 ## Model runs